wewtw/Clustering-Mapbox/README.md

 # Heatmap
-This is a heatmap of crimes from 2012 in the Chicago City in Illinois
+This is a clustering data assignment of crimes from 2012 in the Chicago City in Illinois